-If Option b passes, adopt English names European Stonechat S. rubicola, Siberian Stonechat S. maurus, and African Stonechat S. torquatus, as used in numerous other sources.
+- If option b passes, adopt English names European Stonechat S. rubicola, Siberian Stonechat S. maurus, and African Stonechat S. torquatus, as used in numerous other sources. - c) Adopt a four-way split between the maurus group (Central and South Asian races only), stejnegeri, the rubicola group, and the torquatus group.

-- b1) European Stonechat S. rubicola

-- b2) Siberian Stonechat S. maurus

-- b3) African Stonechat S. torquatus

-- c) Adopt a four-way split between the maurus group (Central and South Asian races only), stejnegeri, the rubicola group, and the torquatus group.
 This, as noted above, ignores przewalskii and may lead to further revision when that taxon is included in a future study.
 It also means that some past NACC-area vagrant records will be unidentifiable.
-Nevertheless, given the deep divergence between stejnegeri and other taxa demonstrated in Zink et al. (2009), the vocal differences documented by Opaev et al. (2018), and the field data by Hellström and Norevik (2014) in which intermediates were not detected in the putative zone of intergradation, this seems the best-supported course of action, and on the basis of these new data I change my recommendation from the 2014 proposal, in which I recommended Option b.

-If Option c passes, adopt English names European Stonechat S. rubicola, Siberian Stonechat S. maurus, Amur Stonechat S. stejnegeri, and African Stonechat S. torquatus, all but Amur Stonechat already in use in numerous other sources.
-A vote for anything other than European, Siberian, and African would therefore be highly disruptive and is not recommended, especially given that members of this group are only vagrant to the NACC region.
-Note that the English name "Siberian Stonechat" has become widely associated with maurus, whether in the restricted sense of Option c or the broader sense of Option b.
-If Option c is adopted, this name is a bit unfortunate since much of Siberia is occupied by what is called in IOC Stejneger's Stonechat S. stejnegeri, although Siberian Stonechat S. maurus is widespread in western Siberia.
-Some other sources (e.g. del Hoyo and Collar 2016) use Japanese Stonechat for stejnegeri.
-However, the breeding range of stejnegeri is much broader than just Japan, being largely encompassed by the Amur watershed shared between China, Russia, and Mongolia.
-Amur Stonechat would mirror the name "amurbuskskvätta" already adopted by BirdLife Sverige (https://sv.wikipedia.org/wiki/Sveriges ornitologiska f%C3%B6rening).
-Other possible names for steinegeri include Oriental, East Asian, or Eastern Stonechat, none of which seem as appropriate to me as does Amur Stonechat.
-I do not recommend adopting Stejneger's, in the interests of avoiding the creation of newish eponyms.
+Nevertheless, given the deep divergence between stejnegeri and other taxa demonstrated in Zink et al. (2009), the vocal differences documented by Opaev et al. (2018), and the field data by Hellström and Norevik (2014) in which intermediates were not detected in the putative zone of intergradation, this seems the best-supported course of action, and on the basis of these new data I change my recommendation from the 2014 proposal, in which I recommended option b). - If option c passes, adopt English names European Stonechat S. rubicola, Siberian Stonechat S. maurus, Japanese Stonechat S. stejnegeri, and African Stonechat S. torquatus, as used in numerous other sources.
+Note that the English name "Siberian Stonechat" has become widely associated with maurus, whether in the restricted sense of Option 3 or the broader sense of Option 2.
+If Option 3 is adopted, this name is a bit unfortunate since much of Siberia is occupied by what is called in IOC Stejneger's Stonechat S. stejnegeri, although Siberian Stonechat S. maurus is widespread in western Siberia.
+Some other sources (e.g. del Hoyo and Collar 2016) use Japanese Stonechat for stejnegeri; I suggest avoiding the creation of newish eponyms.